csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - [A study in Rashomon curves and volumes: A new perspective on generalization and model simplicity in machine learning](https://arxiv.org/pdf/1908.01755.pdf) (semenova, rudin, & parr, 2020)
   - **rashomon ratio** - ratio of the volume of the set of accurate models to the volume of the hypothesis space
     - can use this to perform model selection over different hypothesis spaces using empirical risk v. rashomon ratio (*rashomon curve*)
+  - **pattern Rashomon ratio** - considers unique predictions on the data (called “patterns”) rather than the count of functions themselves.
 - [Underspecification Presents Challenges for Credibility in Modern Machine Learning](https://arxiv.org/pdf/2011.03395.pdf) (D’Amour et al. 2020)
   - different models can achieve the same validation accuracy but perform differently wrt different data perturbations
   - shortcuts = spurious correlations cause failure because of ambiguity in the data